Written by Mike Johnson in Design

 Disadvantages

-Let’s not forget about the Disadvantages of a natural gas grill however!
+Disadvantages of a natural gas grill however!
 My job isn’t to sell you plumbing, it’s to educate and inform.
-It’s not all rainbows and lollipops. :)
+It’s not all rainbows and lollipops.

 The biggest disadvantage of hooking up a gas grill to your home gas system is cost.
 Like most things in life it costs money for convenience.
 It’s not super expensive but let’s face it, you gotta still go in he basement and find a place in the gas system where we can feed the grill with enough volume and pressure, a medium size grill is in the neighborhood of 50,000 BTU’s so we need to account for that in the design.
 We also have to consider the price of the safety box, the box itself costs over $150 as of this writing (4-15-13).